All Episodes

 And it did, by the way, especially with the headline

-Demonic Rape because, see, Ed knew a thing or two about.
+demonic rape, because see, Ed knew a thing or two about

-published in.
+were often published in.
 So not just using

 sensationalism, but specificallyshock advertising or shock

-veritizing.
+vertizing.
 And it's a type of advertising

-that deliberately rather than inadvertently, startles and
+that deliberately, rather than inadvertently, startles and

 offends its audience by violating norms for social